jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## PCA and MDS
+Generates PCs and MDS clusters for (plink2.C.vcf and plink2.M.vcf).
+Does this across all data (All) and South Asian/African seperatly.
+Below is for the plink2.C.vcf data only.
+To do the plink2.M.vcf, just swap C and M.
 ```
 #Run plink PCA and MDS South Asian
 cat Metadata.C.tsv | grep 'GAPPS-Bangladesh\|AMANHI-Pakistan\|AMANHI-Bangladesh'  | awk -F'\t' '{print $NF}'  > listC